wavemaker/docs/learn/on-premise/gcp/launching-instances-in-gcp.md

 - Having access in Google Cloud Platform (GCP) to create Instances and other resources. for more details visit [IAM and permissions in GCP](https://cloud.google.com/compute/docs/access/iam).
 - Assuming VPC is already created. for creating VPC in GCP visit [VPC creation in GCP](https://cloud.google.com/vpc/docs/using-vpc).

-## Firewall Rules for Platform and Studio Workspace Instance/App Deployment Instance
+## Firewall Rules for Platform and StudioWorkspace Instance / AppDeployment Instance

 Applies for Workspace Instance/App Deployment Instance